Reduce Dementia Agitation with a Calm Environment: 5 Helpful Tips

 For example, they may mistake their own reflection in a mirror for that of a stranger watching them, which is a very frightening experience.
 Either remove all mirrors or cover them with a roller blind that can be pulled down when the mirror is not in use.

-Mirror-like effects can also be caused by street lights at night on the window, causing reflections to be seen.
+Mirror-like effects can also be caused by street lights at night shining through the window, creating reflections.
 These can easily be interpreted by a person living with dementia as a stranger looking through the window, causing them to feel frightened and agitated.

-As soon as dark sets in make sure that all curtains are drawn to avoid this happening.
+As soon as it gets dark, make sure all curtains are drawn to avoid this.

-And when choosing colors in a room, try to ensure that the walls and floors are contrasting colors.
-The definition between the two colors will help a person with dementia, helping to prevent them from getting lost or falling.
+And when choosing colors for a room, try to ensure that the walls and floors contrast.
+The distinction between the two colors will help a person with dementia avoid getting lost or falling.

-Lighting is incredibly important for people living with dementia.
+Lighting is essential for people living with dementia.

 People with dementia are often older and so may be struggling with their sight.
 It is integral to ensure that items are easily visible.

-Keep all rooms well lit.
-Use natural light as much as possible, but where electrical lights need to be used, make sure the bulbs are of a high wattage.
+Keep all rooms well-lit.
+Use natural light as much as possible, but when electrical lights are needed, make sure the bulbs are high-wattage.

 Also, pay attention to the positioning of lamps, overhead lights, etc, as pools of light and dark may agitate or frighten a person with dementia.